-Interested in building Affordable Rental and Purpose-built Rental Homes?
+Interested in building Affordable Rental Homes?

-The Rental Housing Supply Program (RHSP) supports a range of new rental homes including new:
+The Rental Housing Supply Program (RHSP) supports the creation of a range of new rental homes to advance the HousingTO 2020-2030 Action Plan, including:

 - Rent-geared-to-income (RGI) homes;

-- Affordable rental homes;
+- Affordable Rental Homes;

-- Purpose-built rental homes.
+- Purpose-built Rental Homes.

 Sign up below for updates about affordable housing development opportunities.